Package dsa

 You often don't need to worry too much about their actual code - the most important thing is to look at their type signatures: For example, if it's a class, what you should look for are what methods it has, what parameters they take, what they're supposed to do and what they return.

-code are interfaces defining abstract
+The most commonly-provided base code are interfaces defining abstract

-data types (such as in StringContainer
+data types (such as in StringContainer, as exercises

 will often be to implement various concrete data types as subclasses of these

-ADTs (e.g. as in StringArray
+ADTs (e.g. as in StringArray).

 -